flgkd/integer-linear-programming-notes/notes/03-cutting-plane.md

 In fact, there is indeed a class of integer linear programming problems with this property.
 For such problems, the coefficient matrix is **totally unimodular**.

-In other words, if the coefficient matrix of an integer linear programming problem is totally unimodular, then the optimal solution of its LP relaxation is also an optimal solution of the original integer programming problem.
+In other words, **if the coefficient matrix is totally unimodular and the right-hand-side vector is integral, then every vertex of the LP relaxation is integral.
+In that case, solving the LP relaxation can directly give an optimal solution to the original integer programming problem**.

 However, total unimodularity is a rather strong condition and does not apply to general integer linear programming problems.
 Therefore, we will not discuss it in detail here.
-Interested readers may look it up separately or refer to Chapter 3 of Professor Sun Xiaoling's book *Integer Programming*.

 Now consider the figure below.
 Suppose the feasible region of an integer linear programming problem consists of all the green points inside region $X_2$.
 These green points are integer points, and we denote the set of these integer feasible points by $X_1$.
 The region $X_2$ is the feasible region of the LP relaxation.